-This Plan includes a water budget (reported in tabular and graphical form) for the Basin to provide an accounting and assessment of the total annual volumes of groundwater and surface water that enter and leave the Basin, including historical, current, and projected water budget conditions, and the change in the volume of water stored (Reg. § 354.18[a]).
-The surface water system does not exhibit significant changes in budget due to the inflows primarily consisting of streamflow entering at the Basin boundaries and groundwater discharge to streams, while the outflows stem from streamflow that leaves the groundwater basin from the Middle Fork Feather River, irrigation diversions, and streambed percolation.
-The groundwater system inflows and outflows vary based on the water year type.
-During dry, normal, and wet years, land surface flows within the Basin average about 125,000 AFY, 200,000 AFY, and 375,000 AFY, respectively.
-The main outflow from the groundwater system is pumping for irrigation and municipal use.
-Actual evapotranspiration rates influence the amount of pumping required to meet irrigation and municipal outdoor demands.
-Inflows to the groundwater basin consist of recharge distributed across the groundwater basin area, mountain-front recharge, and streambed percolation.
-The Basin sustainable yield has been estimated to be between about 5,500 and 6,500 AFY based on a combination of observed water level declines, pumping data, and SVHSM results (see Section 2.2.3.6).
-Historical groundwater pumping averages about 8,500 AFY on average.
-The higher annual average groundwater pumping than sustainable yield indicates the Basin is over drafted by about 1,300 - 3,000 AFY over the long-term.
+172 This Plan includes a water budget (reported in tabular and graphical form) for the Basin to 173 provide an accounting and assessment of the total annual volumes of groundwater and surface 174 water that enter and leave the Basin, including historical, current, and projected water budget conditions, and the change in the volume of water stored (Reg. § 354.18[a]).
+The surface water 175 176 system does not exhibit significant changes in budget due to the inflows primarily consisting of streamflow entering at the Basin boundaries and groundwater discharge to streams, while the 177 178 outflows stem from streamflow that leaves the groundwater basin from the Middle Fork Feather 179 River, irrigation diversions, and streambed percolation.
+The groundwater system does

+- 180 experience varying changes in water budget depending on the water year type.
+During dry, - normal, and wet years, land surface flows within the Basin average about 125,000 AFY,

+182 200,000 AFY, and 375,000 AFY, respectively.
+The main source of outflow in the groundwater area, mountain-front recharge, and streambed percolation.